Higher order derived functors and the Adams spectral sequence: Introduction

+\sect{Left cubical balls} The higher order resolutions of Theorems \ref{tresol} and \ref{tdresol} are built of left cubes in a mapping algebra $\cC$.
+The main goal of this paper is to elucidate those properties of left cubes which are actually needed for the construction of these resolutions, which are used in turn to calculate the differentials in the Adams spectral sequence.

-For the proof of the Resolution Theorems \ref{tresol} and \ref{tdresol}, we require the notion of a \emph{left cubical ball}, which serves as a book-keeping device to describe the combinatorics of higher tracks, and allows us to define the associated obstructions.
+The relevant properties will be described using the new notion of a \emph{left cubical ball}, which we introduce in this section.
+Such balls serve as a book-keeping device to describe the combinatorics of higher tracks, and allow us to define certain associated obstructions in homotopy groups of mapping spaces in $\cC$ in the next section.